How to Start, Use and End Shareplay on FaceTime: Everything You Need To Know

 3. Check what someone is watching

-You can tap on this section to reveal more info about the SharePlayed content.
-On this screen, you’ll see what’s being shared under the ‘Currently Playing’ section.
+2. To reveal more info about the SharePlayed content, tap on the content that’s being played.
+On the next screen, you’ll see what’s being played on SharePlay under the ‘Currently Playing’ section.
 You’ll also see the people who are taking part in SharePlay alongside the app that’s being used for sharing content.

 4. Pause/play content for everyone on FaceTime